benmvp/slides/2017/nodevember/why-react.md

 - But we created a small Node service just for rendering components
 - Passed it the path to the component and its props and it would give back the HTML
 - This talk goes into all of the nitty gritty details plus various gotchas
-- Unfortunately we won't be able to make use streaming

 =====